CLIM039/Correlation-Between-Stocks/README.md

 # Investigate-Correlation-Between-Stocks-using-Python

-This code calculates the correlation between all combination of 2 stocks within a portfolio.
+This python code analyze the correlation between all combination of stocks within a portfolio.